felipefrocha/esufmg-tcc/cluster/ansible/roles/kubeadm_install/README.md

 Role Variables
 --------------

-All variable descrived in default are from the k8s documentation for cluster installation The single on you can choose is `package.enabled` which can be `true` for install from ubuntu pkg manager or `false` for installation from source/binaries
+All variable descrived in default are from the k8s documentation fo  cluster  nstallation The single on you can choose is `package.enabled` which can be `true` for install from ubuntu pkg manager or `false` for installation from source/binaries